With a week to go, politics watchers are eagerly awaiting the news— Who will be Kamala Harris’ pick for vice president?

 So, who’s left?

 Identity politics aside, the reality of where the holes are on the Electoral College map coupled with the demographics of Donald Trump’s base, has led many to believe that what Harris needs on her ticket to win is a man, preferably from humble beginnings, who can speak plainly, and resonate with working class and rural voters.
 Based on Harris’ strengths and weaknesses, one area seen to need bolstering is her presumed lack of foreign policy experience.
-This perceived hole can be filled by a running mate with solid military experience, and by “solid” I mean experience that involves strategy and grit, more so than J.D.
-Vance’s military role of journalist provides.
+This perceived hole can be filled by a running mate with solid military experience, and by “solid” I mean experience that involves strategy and grit, more so than what J.D.
+Vance’s soft military role of journalist provides.

-There are two more potential vice presidential candidates who are rumored to be in the running: Minnesota Governor Tim Walz and U.S. Senator Gary Peters from Michigan.
+There are two more potential vice presidential candidates who are now rumored to be in the running: Minnesota Governor Tim Walz and U.S. Senator Gary Peters from Michigan.
 Over the past week, the buzz around Tim Walz has grown louder, but why?
 People like his down-to-Earth, “folksy” yet effective communication style made clear during recent interviews on CNN, MSNBC, and Fox News.
 Here he is speaking to Minnesota voters for Kamala Harris over the weekend:

-Tim Walz, like Sen. Mark Kelly, has military experience (24+ years National Guard) and what some see as a realistic approach to the issue of gun control, evident here in a brief speech to Minnesota constituents:
+Tim Walz, like Sen. Mark Kelly, has military experience (24+ years National Guard) plus what some see as a realistic approach to the issue of gun control, evident here in a brief speech to Minnesota constituents:

 Tim Walz also has good relations with labor which will be essential to mount a winnable fight against the Republican ticket.
 The other addition to the pool of candidates, and a possible surprise pick, is U.S. Senator Gary Peters of Michigan.
 He brings both strong labor ties and solid military experience to the ticket having served as a Lieutenant Commander in the U.S. Naval Reserve and earning the designation of Seabee Combat Warfare Specialist.